gursimritsingh/gursimritsingh.github.io/_posts/2022-05-01-Suggested Movies to Watch via Web Scraping.md

 ## Visualizing our results

-Now opening up your python editor of choice, lets create a visual for csv results.
+Now opening up your python editor of choice, lets create a visual for our csv results:

 ```python
 import pandas as pd